parveenkrraina/essilor-databricks-associate/Day-6/Lab-2.md

 4. Select appropriate cluster configuration (default is fine).
 5. Set pipeline mode to **Trigger**.
 6. Save the pipeline (don’t start it yet).
-7. Schema name e.g. sales and same has to be updated in the next code
+7. Set Destination Storage to Unity Catalog
+8. Default Catalog: catalog01 -- Use this catalog for all tables as per your setup
+9. Default Schema: sales -- Use this schema for all tables as per your setup
+10. Cluster Mode Fixed Size
+11. Workers 1
+12. Target Schema: same as mentioned in the code above e.g. sales
+13. Instance types Standard_DS3_v2 (Recommended for balanced performance and cost for typical ETL workloads)
+14. Set Driver Type to Standard_DS3_v2 (same as worker node instance type)
+15. From the source Code under the Pipeline details click on the Source code link.

 ---

 ## Step 3: Write SQL Pipeline Script

 Create the pipeline script defining the Bronze, Silver, and Gold tables with expectations.
+Change the default language to SQL.

 ```sql
 -- Bronze layer: raw ingestion (ingest all raw data as-is)